hsyassin/BioPlausibleSynthImgEval/README.md

 - [x] Preprocessing and training a 2D CNN Segmentation model with application-specific settings to segment a particular brain region in 2D images (Checkpoints of Trained models are provided).

-- [x] Calculat the areas (=pixel count in 1m^3 resolution images) for the specified region from segmentation masks ,and plot the results in a stratified manner based on gender, age, and Clinical Dementia Rating CDR (if present in the data).
+- [x] Calculate the areas (measured as pixel counts in images with 1m^3 resolution) for the specified regions from segmentation masks, visualize the outcomes, and conduct statistical analyses to compare real and synthetic areas across various covariate criteria.

 The directory structure is shown below: